shliamin/Genome-Assembler/README.md

 Person 4 - Mutation(s): no mutations, Recommendation: Daptomycin
 ```

 Do we see a difference in the recommendations compared to those we gave without error correction?
-Briefly describe what the difference is and how it came about through error correction (no novel, 5-6 sentences are enough):
+Yes.
+Description:

 ```text
 The difference is that in the "corrected" version of the responses, more information is included.
 For example, we did not know before the corrected version of the code that patient number 2 had a resistance to the antibiotic Daptomycin, but now we do and can give more precise recommendations.
 Additionally, we probably gave patient number 4 an incorrect recommendation before the corrected version of the code, as in the corrected version of the code no mutations were found in this person.